Clean numerical simulation (CNS) of three-dimensional turbulent Kolmogorov flow: Acknowledgements

 \section{Acknowledgements}

-The calculations were performed on ``Tianhe New Generation Supercomputer'', National Supercomputer Center in Tianjing, China.
+Sincere thanks to anonymous reviewers for their valuable comments and suggestions.
+The calculations were performed on ``Tianhe New Generation Supercomputer'', National Supercomputer Center in Tianjin, China.
 This work is supported by National Natural Science Foundation of China (no. 12302288; 91752104), Shanghai Pilot Program for Basic Research of Shanghai Jiao Tong University (no. 21TQ1400202), and State Key Laboratory of Ocean Engineering.